ni/systemlink-operations-handbook/handbook/data-stores/mongodb.md

 NI recommends connecting SystemLink to a replica set of three or more MongoDB members or MongoDB Atlas for all production deployments.

 - NI does not support configurations where multiple SystemLink servers use the same MongoDB instance.
-- NI does not support configurations where another production application uses the same MongoDB instance as SystemLink.
+- NI does not support configurations where another application uses the same MongoDB instance as SystemLink.
 - While SystemLink can connect to and use a sharded MongoDB cluster (`mongos`), it will not take advantage of horizontal scaling capabilities enabled by sharded clusters.
 - When using MongoDB Atlas or [MongoDB Enterprise Advanced](https://www.mongodb.com/products/mongodb-enterprise-advanced), you can encrypt the data stored within the database.